+The Financial Conduct Authority (FCA) is urging over 55s to check investment opportunities are genuine before they part with their money.
 This comes as new research, commissioned as part of the FCA’s ScamSmart campaign, reveals that only two in five (42%) think they know how to spot a fraudulent investment opportunity.
 Fraudsters are targeting the growing over 55 population because they are more likely to have money to invest.

 Last year, victims of investment fraud lost on average £32,000 as fraudsters employed increasingly advanced psychological tactics to persuade victims to invest.
 One of the most common methods used by fraudsters is to pressurise potential investors to make a quick decision on a time-limited investment offer.
 This new research found that more than half (53%) of the over 55s surveyed believed acting quickly can be key to getting a good deal, demonstrating how many could be vulnerable to this tactic.

 A third (34%) said it is best not to discuss investment decisions with others and fewer than half (48%) said they would be likely to seek impartial advice before making an investment.
 These attitudes are seized on by fraudsters, who often urge their target to keep the offer a secret, in order to prevent others from dissuading them from investing.

 45% of over 55s surveyed agreed that investment opportunities are more attractive if you know of others who have made similar investments.
 Fraudsters may exploit this by saying that others want in on the deal or have already benefitted.